amykapernick/blog/site/posts/getting-started-with-front-end-testing.md

 ![Automatic formatting settings in VS Code](/img/dev/front-end-testing/fender-testing-2.png)

-Linting is a fairly personal choice (although tabs are clearly the right option, they're actually [better for accessibility](https://dev.to/alexandersandberg/why-we-should-default-to-tabs-instead-of-spaces-for-an-accessible-first-environment-101f)), but you can find some starter files on [Github](https://github.com/amykapernick/starter-files).
+Linting is a fairly personal choice (although tabs are the right option, they're actually [better for accessibility](https://dev.to/alexandersandberg/why-we-should-default-to-tabs-instead-of-spaces-for-an-accessible-first-environment-101f)), but you can find some starter files on [Github](https://github.com/amykapernick/starter-files).

 ## Accessibility Testing